ZhiruiLi/UIComponentDescriptor2Xml/README.md

 </mx:Canvas>
 ```

-use config file to setup, it can be written like this:
+Use config file to setup, it can be written like this:

 ```
 #this is the config file, lines that begin with '#' will be treated as comments